Fury at the shaken Capitol over the attack, security, virus

 Reps.
 Bonnie Watson Coleman of New Jersey and Brad Schneider of Illinois were the others who announced positive tests after their time in the room as everyone waited to hear whether more cases were coming.

-Democrats were livid.
-Reps.
-Debbie Dingell of Michigan and Anthony Brown of Maryland introduced legislation that would impose $1,000 fines per day on any member of Congress who refused to mask on Capitol grounds.

-“In the midst of a deadly assault on our United States Capitol, a number of our Republican colleagues laughed off rules designed to keep not just their colleagues safe, but to protect the lives of the teams of workers keeping things going, law enforcement, and staff throughout the Capitol," Dingell said.
+“In the midst of a deadly assault on our United States Capitol, a number of our Republican colleagues laughed off rules designed to keep not just their colleagues safe, but to protect the lives of the teams of workers keeping things going, law enforcement, and staff throughout the Capitol," said Rep. Debbie Dingell, D-Mich.

 At a virtual meeting of the House rules committee, Democrats implored Republicans to stop peddling Trump's myths of a stolen election.
 Trump's accusations have been refuted for weeks by judges and election officials but motivated the mob and are still believed by legions of Trump supporters.